ericmphillips313/home-assistant.io/source/_docs/configuration/customizing-devices.markdown

 <div class='note warning'>
 New customize information will be applied the next time the state of the entity gets updated.
 </div>

+### Example of modifying Binary Device Class

+The [Binary Sensor](/integrations/binary_sensor/) page describes how different classes display the "TRUE" or "FALSE" value of a binary sensor, and changing these is very useful to better understand something like a door contact sensor.
+By default, when a binary sensor is closed, the value is "Off" and you might prefer that to be represented as "Closed".

+To do this, go to Configuration on the left menu, Customization at the very bottom, then select your entity.
+An example might be a friendly name of "Front Door Contact" and have an entity ID of binary_sensor.smartthings_multiv4_34112301_ias_zone.

+The second option is Device Class.
+Change this to one of the options in the link above.
+For example, if you change it to "Door", then the binary sensor being closed is shown as "Closed" instead of "Off".